Technologicat/unpythonic/doc/features.md

    - **Caution**: If the signature of ``f`` cannot be inspected, currying fails, raising ``ValueError``, like ``inspect.signature`` does.
 This may happen with builtins such as ``list.append``, ``operator.add``, ``print``, or ``range``, depending on which version of Python you have (and whether CPython or PyPy3).
  - **Added in v0.15.0.** `partial` with run-time type checking, which helps a lot with fail-fast in code that uses partial application.
 This function type-checks arguments against type annotations, then delegates to `functools.partial`.
 Supports `unpythonic`'s `@generic` and `@typed` functions, too.
  - `composel`, `composer`: both left-to-right and right-to-left function composition, to help readability.
+   - **Changed in v0.15.0.** *For the benefit of code using the `with lazify` macro, the compose functions are now marked lazy.
+Arguments will be forced only when a lazy function in the chain actually uses them, or when an eager (not lazy) function is encountered in the chain.*
    - Any number of positional arguments is supported, with the same rules as in the pipe system.
-Multiple return values packed into a tuple are unpacked to the argument list of the next function in the chain.
+Multiple return values, or named return values, packed into a `Values`, are unpacked to the args and kwargs of the next function in the chain.
    - `composelc`, `composerc`: curry each function before composing them.
-Useful with passthrough.
+This comboes well with the passthrough of extra args/kwargs in `curry`.
-     - An implicit top-level curry context is inserted around all the functions except the one that is applied last.
+     - An implicit top-level curry context is inserted around all the functions except the one that is applied last, to allow passthrough to the top level while applying the composed function.
-   - `composel1`, `composer1`: 1-in-1-out chains (faster; also useful for a single value that is a tuple).
+   - `composel1`, `composer1`: 1-in-1-out chains (faster).
    - suffix `i` to use with an iterable that contains the functions (`composeli`, `composeri`, `composelci`, `composerci`, `composel1i`, `composer1i`)
  - `withself`: essentially, the Y combinator trick as a decorator.
 Allows a lambda to refer to itself.
    - The ``self`` argument is declared explicitly, but passed implicitly (as the first positional argument), just like the ``self`` argument of a method.
  - `apply`: the lispy approach to starargs.
 Mainly useful with the ``prefix`` [macro](macros.md).
  - `andf`, `orf`, `notf`: compose predicates (like Racket's `conjoin`, `disjoin`, `negate`).
+   - **Changed in v0.15.0.** *For the benefit of code using the `with lazify` macro, `andf` and `orf` are now marked lazy.
+Arguments will be forced only when a lazy predicate in the chain actually uses them, or when an eager (not lazy) predicate is encountered in the chain.*
  - `flip`: reverse the order of positional arguments.
  - `rotate`: a cousin of `flip`.
 Permute the order of positional arguments in a cycle.
  - `to1st`, `to2nd`, `tokth`, `tolast`, `to` to help inserting 1-in-1-out functions into m-in-n-out compose chains.
 (Currying can eliminate the need for these.)